How to Add Audio Effects in Premiere Pro

 Audio Clip Effects

-Let’s look at how audio clip effects work.
-Let’s say you wanted to make a little frequency adjustment on one of your clips.
-Go to Audio Effects, search for something like EQ, and drag it onto your selected clip in the sequence.
+Let’s at how audio clip effects work.
+Let’s say you wanted to make a little frequency adjustment on one of your clips. to Audio Effects, search for something like EQ, and drag it onto your selected clip in the sequence.

 Audio Effects in Premiere ProAudio Effects in Premiere ProAudio Effects in Premiere Pro

 Next, go to the Effects Control panel and apply your adjustments.
-In this example, the subject’s microphone is located under her and is losing some of those really frequencies, so we’ll use the controls offered in the popup panel to add some of the high frequencies back and make a few other tweaks.
+In this example, the subject’s microphone is located under her and is losing some of those really high frequencies, so we’ll use the controls offered in the popup panel to add some of the high frequencies back and make a few other tweaks.

 If you want to find out more about how to make adjustments for your particular sound issues, check out this entire course dedicated to Audio Processing for Video.